#1. If using your high beams at night, you must dim your lights when an oncoming vehicle is:

 If you use the practice tests wisely, we are convinced that you will pass.

 What You Should Know about this Practice Test

-While the real written examination gives you 35 random questions, this practice test is limited to 25 questions.
+While the real DMV written test gives you 35 random questions, this practice test is limited to 25 questions.

 We have shortened the practice test simply because a shorter test has proven to engage users more.

 Questions are random and taken from a large pool of questions, just like the real written test.
 You can take the test over and over again.
 Chances that two tests will be exactly the same are extremely low.